 Can I get another job if I am furloughed?

 Getting a new job will not affect your eligibility for furlough pay.
 You can work somewhere else (so long as you are not breaching your contract with your current employer).

-If you decide to get a second job or start a side hustle, make sure you can return to work for the employer who furloughed you when they decide to bring you back.
-It is also sensible to work outside of the hours you would normally work with the job you have been furloughed from.
+If you decide to get a second job or start a side hustle, make sure that you can return to work for the employer who furloughed you when they decide to bring you back.
+It's also sensible to work outside of the hours you would normally work with the job you have been furloughed from.

 If you are interested in getting another job while furloughed, it's best to check with your current employer first.

 Will I have a job when my furlough ends?

 There is no guarantee that your employer will continue your employment with them after the furlough scheme ends.
 However, the Coronavirus Job Retention Scheme paves a way for furloughed workers to begin a return to work – from August, workers will be able to return to their jobs part-time.